CyVerse-learning-materials/foss/docs/05_version_control.md

 !!! warning "Prerequisites"
     You will require the following in case you want to add code locally.

     ???
+Info "Installing Git"

+    You can follow the official guidelines here: https://github.com/git-guides/install-git.
+Here we recommend how to install Git on your local machine.

+        ???
+Info "Windows"

+            !!! warning "These instructions are for Windows users **NOT** using [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
+If you do have WSL2, follow the **Unix** instructions."

+            1. Navigate to the [latest Git for Windows installer](https://gitforwindows.org/) and download the latest version.
+            2. Once the installer has started, follow the instructions as provided in the Git Setup wizard screen until the installation is complete.
+            3. Search and open **Git Bash**.
+From here, you should be able to run Git commands.

+        ???
+Info "MacOS"

+            1. Install [Homebrew](https://brew.sh/) (a package manager for MacOS): `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"``
+            2. Install Git: `brew install git`

+        ???
+Info "Unix"
+            The following command will install git and all related packages on your Unix machine.
+            ```
+            $ sudo apt-get install -y git-all
+            ```

+    ???
 Info "Create a GitHub account"
         Navigate to the [GitHub website](https://github.com/) and click *Sign Up*, and follow the on screen instructions.